Exact Thermal Eigenstates of Nonintegrable Spin Chains at Infinite Temperature

 Let $\hat{O}$ be a local observable of interest.
 Since both $\ket{\beta}$ and $\hat{\rho}^\mathrm{can}$ are translation invariant, without loss of generality, we can assume that $\hat{O}$ has support around $j=N/4$.
 We then introduce an approximation $\ket{\tilde{\beta}}$ for $\ket{\beta}$ as

 Here $\hat{H}_\mathrm{int}$ represents the interaction between the left half $\{1,2,\cdots,N/2\}$ and the right half $\{N/2+1,N/2+2,\cdots,N\}$ of the whole system, defined as a sum of interaction terms when $\hat{H}$ is decomposed into a linear combination of the Pauli strings as in Eq.~\eqref{eq:Hamiltonian}.
-The imaginary time evolution is expected to be stable against local perturbations.
-Indeed, the Gibbs state, which is proportional to the imaginary time evolution operator, is not affected by perturbations on infinitely distant points because systems under consideration are one dimensional and do not exhibit the first-order phase transition~\cite{Note2}.
+The imaginary-time evolution is expected to be stable against local perturbations.
+Indeed, the Gibbs state, which is proportional to the imaginary-time evolution operator, is not affected by perturbations on infinitely distant points because systems under consideration are one dimensional and do not exhibit the first-order phase transition at finite temperature~\cite{Note4}.
 Therefore, since $\hat{H}_\mathrm{int}$ is a sum of local observables defined around $j=1$ or $N/2$ at a distance of $\mathcal{O}(N)$ from the support of $\hat{O}$, it is expected that $\ket{\tilde{\beta}}$ approximate $\ket{\beta}$ around $j=N/4$ in the limit of $N\to\infty$, i.e.,

-Under this assumption, we have the following~\cite{Note2}: \begin{theorem} Suppose that $\hat{H}$ is short ranged and translation invariant and is a real matrix in the basis formed by products of $\ket{0}_j$ and $\ket{1}_j$.
+Under this assumption, we have the following~\cite{Note4}: \begin{theorem} Suppose that the interactions are of finite range (which means the range is bounded by a constant independent of $N$) and translation invariant and that $\hat{H}$ is represented by a real matrix in the basis formed by products of $\ket{0}_j$ and $\ket{1}_j$.
 Let $\hat{O}$ be an arbitrary local observable.
-Then, if Eq.~\eqref{eq:beta-tilde_beta} is satisfied, it holds that
+Then, for any $\beta<\infty$, if Eq.~\eqref{eq:beta-tilde_beta} is satisfied, it holds that

-\end{theorem} In other words, $\ket{\beta}$ is a thermal pure state at finite temperature while it is not an energy eigenstate.
-This is true for various systems where the Hamiltonian is a real matrix in the spin basis.
+\end{theorem} In other words, $\ket{\beta}$ is a thermal pure state at finite temperature although it is not an energy eigenstate.
+We should emphasize that this state is a pure state of a closed system, in contrast to a purified Gibbs state~\cite{Verstraete2004,Feiguin2005}, which is a pure state of an extended system involving an ancillary system.
+In the imaginary-time evolved EAP state $\ket{\beta}$, for any local subsystem, its complement plays the role of an ancilla while itself in the correct thermal equilibrium.
+This property is by no means trivial and relies on the conditions on the Hamiltonian in Theorem~\ref{theorem:finite-temperature}.